Subharmonicity of direct images and applications: Introduction and main results

 in the sense of currents on $Y$.
 In this context it is then established that the direct image sheaf

 is semi-positively curved in the sense of Griffiths when endowed with the natural $L^2$ metric denoted by $h_{Y/X}$ cf. \cite{HPS}, \cite{PT}.

-Our next result concerns the positivity of $\det \cE$ as follows. \begin{thm} Let $p:Y\to X$ be a holomorphic surjective and proper map, where $X$ and $Y$ are K\"ahler manifolds.
+The next result we are presenting here concerns the positivity of $\det \cE$ as follows. \begin{thm} Let $p:Y\to X$ be a holomorphic surjective and proper map, where $X$ and $Y$ are K\"ahler manifolds.
 Moreover, we assume that $p$ is locally projective.
 Let $(L, h_L)$ be a Hermitian line bundle over $Y$ such that \eqref{intr01} holds true, and such that

 where $\omega_X$ is a Hermitian metric on $X$, $n=\dim X$, and $\ep_0> 0$ is a positive real number.
 Then we have

 where $r$ is the rank of the direct image $\cE$. \end{thm}